LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 In `index.html` we have four main things:
 * a `<form>` where the user can type a search query and request a new GIF
 * an `<img>` where the GIF will be displayed
-* a `<p>` that we can use to report feedback about the image loading or an error having occured.
+* a `<p>` that we can use to report feedback about the image loading or an error having occurred.
 * a couple `<script>` tags to load jQuery and our own `request-gif.js` script.

 #### request-gif.js